-Taking a homeopathic dilution of the herb arnica may help reduce delayed onset muscle soreness, according to a 2003 study of 82 marathon runners.
+Taking a homeopathic dilution of arnica may help reduce delayed onset muscle soreness, according to a 2003 study of 82 marathon runners.
 However, an earlier study of 519 runners found that homeopathic arnica was ineffective for muscle soreness following long-distance running.

 For a small study published in 2006, 18 healthy men took either a placebo or three grams of vitamin C in supplement form each day for two weeks.
 Next, all participants performed 70 elbow extensions, then continued taking either the placebo or vitamin C supplements for four days.
 Study results showed that vitamin C reduced muscle soreness, but had little effect on loss of muscle function.

 Should You Try Natural Relief for Muscle Soreness?

 Additional research needs to be conducted before any type of alternative medicine can be recommended as a treatment for sore muscles.
 Although no therapy is known to relieve delayed onset muscle soreness, standard approaches like stretching and topical application of ice may also offer some benefit.